Navigation

 Beneficial ownership applies attribution rules similar to Section 13 of the Exchange Act.
 I count shares held by related persons, controlled entities, and family members.
 For managed accounts or sub-advised funds, I look through to the underlying investor.

 The SEC's 2023 amendments introduced current event reporting for large hedge fund advisers.
-These are the most significant changes to Form PF since its inception.
+These rules are already in effect (separately from the joint SEC/CFTC 2024 amendments whose compliance date is now October 1, 2026).

 Who Must File Event Reports?